klaguedan/cse15l-lab-reports/lab01.md

 3. **<ins>File Path Argument</ins>**

    Finally, here is an example of using `cat` with a valid file.
 The output is the printed contents of the `es-mx.txt` file.
-The file says "Hello World!" in Spanish.
-This test was a success because that is exactly what shows up in the terminal.
+The file says "Hello World!" in Spanish. **Corrected:** There are no errors; this test was a success because the output in the terminal is what I expected.
    ```
    WORKING DIRECTORY: /home